Sensory strategies are a tool

 No one size fits all when it comes to using sensory strategies.
 Everyone is different and has access to different resources.
 This means that the sensory strategies will be unique to that individual.

 You will need to explore which sensory strategies work best for them.
 This means you will need to monitor the effectiveness of the strategies you are using.
 It is also important that you are aware of any safety considerations or contraindications for using each strategy.
-Kim explores goal setting, safety and monitoring of sensory strategies further in Levels 2 and 3 of Sensory Processing with GriffinOT.
+I explore goal setting, safety and monitoring of sensory strategies further in Sensory Aware with GriffinOT.

 How can I use sensory strategies to support regulation?